Who Do You Think You Are (Candlewick Green song)

 "Who Do You Think You Are" is a song written by British songwriting-team Des Dyer and Clive Scott.
-The song was first recorded by the pop group Candlewick Green and released in late December 1973.
+It was first recorded by English pop group Candlewick Green and released in late December 1973.
 The song peaked at #21 in the United Kingdom in February 1974.

 Candlewick Green version

+Info and background

+The single had been released in the United States on BASF 19193.